HeuristicPerson/bluetooth_2_hid/README.md

 ### 4.1.
 Prerequisites

-1. Prepare your Raspberry Pi (e.g. using [Pi Imager](https://youtu.be/ntaXWS8Lk34))
+1. Install an OS on your Raspberry Pi (e.g. using [Pi Imager](https://youtu.be/ntaXWS8Lk34))

-2. (*optional*) Connect to a network via Ethernet cable or [WI-FI](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking).
-Enable [SSH](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh), if you intend to access the Pi remotely.
+2. Connect to a network via Ethernet cable or [WI-FI](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking).

+3. (*optional*) Enable [SSH](https://www.raspberrypi.com/documentation/computers/remote-access.html#ssh), if you intend to access the Pi remotely.

    > [!NOTE]
    > These settings may be configured [during imaging](https://www.raspberrypi.com/documentation/computers/getting-started.html#advanced-options), [at first boot](https://www.raspberrypi.com/documentation/computers/getting-started.html#configuration-on-first-boot) or [afterwards](https://www.raspberrypi.com/documentation/computers/configuration.html).

-3. Connect to the Pi and update the packages:
+4. Connect to the Pi and update the packages:

    ```console
    sudo apt update && sudo apt upgrade -y
    ```

-4. Pair and trust any Bluetooth devices you wish to relay, either via GUI or:
+5. Pair and trust any Bluetooth devices you wish to relay, either via GUI or:

    ```console
    bluetoothctl